ARM-software/gator/README.md

 ## Purpose

-Instructions on setting up ARM Streamline on the target.
+Instructions on setting up Arm Streamline on the target.

-A target agent (gator) is required to run on the ARM Linux target in order for ARM Streamline to operate.
+A target agent (gator) is required to run on the Arm Linux target in order for Arm Streamline to operate.
 Gator may run in kernel space or user space mode, though user space gator requires Linux 3.4 or later and contains reduced functionality.
 Furthermore, user space gator is a beta release, see the bugs section in this readme for a list of known issues.

 The driver should be built as a module and the daemon must run with root permissions on the target.